BadIdeaFactory/corporate/documents/moonlighting_exemption.md

 # Moonlighting request

-Some employers have policies that prevents employees from engaging in any external work without prior approval.
+Some employers have policies that prevent employees from engaging in any external work without prior approval.
 The following is a template you can use to request an exemption.

 ```
 As per the employee agreement between me and {{employer name}}, I would like to inform you of my involvement with Bad Idea Factory Limited Liability Company, a limited liability company domiciled in Pennsylvania and request an exemption to the {{policy name}}.